Canada Post Registered Mail: What Is It And How To Send Them Using Automation?

 Every company faces payment delays from its customers at one point or another.
 But did you ever notice that the reason customers give for not paying their due on time is almost always the same?
 All business organizations have had their fair share of payment delays because customer claims they never got their invoice.

-“54% of SMEs expect that their payment would be paid late than the due dates.”
+“54% of SMEs expect that their payment would be paid later than the due dates.”

 It is no wonder that more and more businesses are now turning to Canada Post Registered Mail for sending their invoices along with the standard email invoice.
-Registered mailing services are ideal for business communications due to the proof of delivery it gets for your mailers.
+Registered mailing services are ideal for business communications due to the proof of delivery they get for your mailers.